 Chris Collins $25,000 Service Manager Winner

-In my book, I’ve outlined the roadmap of how to increase your profits, your CSI, your effective labor rate and not the kind of book that a normal consultant would write just trying to get you to hire them, coz I’m not a consultant, I don’t consider myself a consultant but a book that really gives tips and I wanted that if somebody took the time to read the book that they really have a real roadmap to go implement and get results instantly from what they learned in the book.
+In my book, Irreplaceable Service Manager, I’ve outlined the 90-day roadmap to increase your profits, your CSI, your effective labor rate.
+It’s not the kind of book that a normal consultant would write.
+The end goal is not to get you to hire me, because I don’t consider myself a consultant.
+It’s a book that gives you a lot tips for running a healthy, profitable service department, and my goal for the book was that if somebody took the time to read the whole thing, then they would really have a roadmap and a system that they could then implement to get results instantly.

 Chris: Some of the stuff coming from the book and some are just your skills, you increased your effective labor rate by $40, and you tripled your net to gross, and almost doubled your customer pay sales in a very dramatic fashion.
 And you’re one of my favorite people in the whole world and the most fun person to work with.
 But, what do you think about the effective labor rate increasing by that much?